SandraCoburn/storybook-practice/storybook/src/components/stories.md

-# Storybook to add reusable components to app
+# Storybook creating reusable components to add to app

-## Installation of storybook in a project
+## Installation of storybook in the project

 After creating app with CRA, install sb